karaggeorge/macos-audio-devices/readme.md

 Groups:
-  output          Get or set the default output device input           Get or set the default input device volume          Get or set the volume of an output device
+  output          Get or set the default output device input           Get or set the default input device system          Get or set the default device for system sounds volume          Get or set the volume of an output device aggregate       Create or delete aggregate audio devices

 Commands:
   list            List the available audio devices